 As I walk around the Nation's Capitol, I see so many people crossing against the direction of the light.
 I see people darting out from in between parked cars because they didn't want to walk ten feet to the corner and the crosswalk.
 These very same people also believe that they have the absolute right of way.
 By absolute right of way, these pedestrians believe that should a car hit them because the car could not stop on a dime, the driver will be liable for their damages.

 Realistically, both drivers and pedestrians have to share the road.
 In order to do this properly everyone has to follow the rules of the road.
 Pedestrians do have the right of way when traffic control devices indicate that they can cross.
 Drivers need to pay attention to these signs and obey them as they travel.
-If everyone would pay attention and follow one simple rule, there would be a few less traffic accident and fewer injured people.
+If everyone would pay attention and follow one simple rule, there would be a few less traffic accidents and fewer injured people.
+If you are looking for more information about traffic incidents in Virginia, please visit the following page.